-In addition to working at Northville-Sasch, I also worked part-time in the marketing department of the UNC Business School where I helped with updating the landing pages for our department’s website and crafting original copy with high keyword volume to attract more visitors to our website.
+In addition to working at Northville-Sasch, I also worked part-time in the marketing department of the London Business School where I helped with updating the landing pages for our department’s website and crafting original copy with high keyword volume to attract more visitors to our website.
 This led to a traffic increase of 33% for our home page in the span of four months.

 May we schedule a time to discuss how I will assist the digital marketing team in helping them achieve meaningful key results at AMZ?